plasmaster09/Jester-Bonus-World/README.md

 Terrible^- like Jester episode 1, but worse in unique ways that may be blessings in disguise.

-Patient*- like Jester episode 3 in AngelMoon's mod Cosmic Variations (everything is based around jinxes).
+Patient- like Jester episode 3 in AngelMoon's mod Cosmic Variations (everything is based around jinxes).

 Thief- it's an ordinary day for an ordinary thief.
 Problem is, you're a jester.